 A. General.
-On or before January 1, 1988, in accordance with this regulation, a hospital shall have in effect a credentialing process.
+In accordance with this regulation, a hospital shall have in effect a credentialing process.

 B. Scope of Credentialing Process.
 The credentialing process shall apply to any physician who shall admit or treat patients in the hospital.

 (1) In accordance with this section, a hospital shall establish a formal written process for the appointment or employment of a physician by the hospital.

 (2) The term of an appointment shall be 2 years or less.

 (3) The formal written appointment or employment process shall provide for a probationary period that shall be successfully completed before the finalization of the appointment or employment of the physician.

 (4) As part of the formal written appointment and employment process, the hospital shall collect, verify, review, and document the following information about the physician:

 (c) The professional experience of the physician including: